Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 An 8-page submission (references and plots included in the page count).
 Aim to employ three or more statistical methods from the course.
 Address all comments from your midterm report.

 The presentation should cover your research question, key findings, and one methodological choice you found interesting or surprising.
-Slides are optional — walking through your report is fine.
+Visual aids are optional — prepare slides, a poster, or walk through your report.

 Grading